Skip to content

 4. Carry account scope through the whole loop.
 If the user says “work account” or “personal account”, resolve it with mxr accounts, then use --account <selector> on CLI search, dry-run, mutation, and verification reads.
 MCP tools take account_id where they can select an account; daemon profiles also enforce allowed_accounts for agent and mcp IPC origins.

 5. Use mxr history / mxr activity.
-Every mutation gets a mutation_id.
-Capture it; offer mxr undo <id> within ~60 seconds.
+An undoable mutation normally returns a mutation_id.
+Capture it and offer mxr undo <id> within ~60 seconds.
+Operations that aren’t undoable return no mutation_id.
+When a result carries "undo_unavailable": true, the mutation ran but its undo entry could not be recorded.
 Activity rows include the request origin (cli, agent, mcp, etc.) and stay local.

 Goal: unsubscribe from low-engagement subscriptions, archive the residue.